kestra-io/docs/docs/developer-guide/helpers/README.md

 ## `[[> file.txt]]`: Include another file

-When doing a large flow, the flow can be messy when a lot of tasks are defined and specially when you have some big text inside the flow (example, sql statement, ...).
+When doing a large flow, the flow can be messy when many tasks are defined and especially when you have some big text inside the flow (example, sql statement, ...).

 Let's take an example:
 ```yaml